 The Business Ghost services will organize your ideas, if you have a great idea for a book, design your cover, as well as publish your book and even after the finished product is ready can help with marketing.

 They are now an internationally respected ghostwriting firm with two New York Times bestsellers, 16 national bestsellers, and delighted clients on five continents.

 |$150,000 for 15%||$150,000 for 30%||Mark Cuban and Daymond John|

 Entrepreneurs: Alashe Nelson

 EZ VIP is a website where people can pre-purchase a night out on the town without the fear of getting turned away from a venue.

-Alashe Nelson, the owner and founder of EZ-VIP, has put together a professional-looking website making it super easy to pre-purchase your night out on the town without risk getting turned away at the door or possibly the table rates drastically rise.
+The founder and owner of EZ-VIP, Alashe Nelson, has created a professional-looking website making it super easy to pre-purchase your night out on the town without risk possibly the table rates drastically rise or getting turned away at the door.

 Status: OUT OF BUSINESS

 My Wonderful Life is a personalized service for planning your own funeral in advance.
 A large insurance company has been partnered with them to offer a plan that gives people the opportunity to prepay for their funeral.
 Nancy started the company along with her friend, Sue Kruskopf, after taking care of her husband for 10 months after his cancer diagnosis.